Best Bangkok Street Food – Thailand

 Bangkok street food comes in a variety of types.
 It could be a small trolley on the sidewalk, many booths in local markets or a food shop with tables and chairs on the sidewalk for street vendors.

 These pavilions usually serve a certain dish and diners can see fresh ingredients and how the food is prepared.
 Some sellers can speak English but not well.
-Therefore, I will give you the list of the most popular dishes which have been translated into English.
+Therefore, I will give you the list of the most popular dishes that have been translated into English.
 I hope that it will be helpful for you.

 The Noodles